Santi0628/Santi0628/README.md

 ---

 Hello!
 My name is Santiago.
-Systems and Computing Engineer, with around 2 years of experience in Backend and Frontend development, working on different projects.
+Systems and Computing Engineer, with around 1 year of experience in Backend and Frontend development, working on different projects.
 With knowledge in multiple languages, tools and development frameworks.
 In addition, I have knowledge in IT management and infrastructure and Cloud Computing.

 [LinkedIn](https://www.linkedin.com/in/santiago-garcia-080a99289/) • [Portfolio](in development)